FNCS/FNCS-Tutorial/demo-gld-ns3/README.md

     - tzinfo.txt
     - unitfile.txt
     - water_and_setpoint_schedule_v3.glm
-    - configgld.json -- FNCS2 config file for ns-3
+    - configgld.json -- FNCS config file for ns-3
 - ns-3 files
     - compile-ns3.sh -- our helper script for compiling ns-3 model
     - firstN.cc -- the ns-3 model source file
-    - configns3.json -- FNCS2 config file for ns-3
+    - configns3.json -- FNCS config file for ns-3

 ### GridLAB-D Model
 Our GridLAB-D model consists of 300 houses.
 Some of the houses